siccar/deploy_azure/README.md

 * Installation Name i.e. n1siccardev
 * Installation DNS Name as is used with for SSL Certificate, which will be installed later
 * Resource Group to install into  i.e. n1siccardev
-* A PAT Token for access to the Deployment ACR i.e. hlaquoruwmp25rdfssldldvzn7nhousbnhhdltprvvobzwujts3q
+* A required PAT Token for access to the Deployment ACR is required i.e. hlaquoruwmp25rd...nhhdltprvvobzwujts3q this can be internally generated and time limted

 You can now start with: